onefrankguy/frankmitchell.org/posts/regulating-voltage-with-junk-box-parts.md

 We know the minimum voltage we'll supply is 10 volts, and our Zener diode will draw 8.2 volts, leaving 1.8 volts across our resistor for V<sub>R</sub>.
 We know our Zener diode provides 8.2 volts when the current through it is 5 milliamperes, so we can use that as the minimum current I<sub>D</sub>.
-The data sheet on the 2N2222 transistor tells us its minimum forward gain is 75, so we'll plug that in for h<sub>FE</sub>.
+The [data sheet on the 2N2222 transistor][2n2222] tells us its minimum forward gain is 75, so we'll plug that in for h<sub>FE</sub>.
 And our radio consumes 225 milliamperes when transmitting, so that's our maximum load I<sub>L</sub>.
 Crunching through those numbers tells us how big our resistor needs to be.

 <p class="math">226 ohms &asymp;
 <span class="fraction">